Art is powerful.

-Today, the Woodruff Arts Center is home to three world-class artistic institutions: The Alliance Theatre, Atlanta Symphony Orchestra, and High Museum of Art.
+Where we are today.
+The Woodruff Arts Center is home to three renowned artistic institutions: The Alliance Theatre, Atlanta Symphony Orchestra, and High Museum of Art.
 The Arts Center enriches the lives of more than 800,000 patrons annually, including more than 170,000 students and teachers, making the Woodruff Arts Center the largest arts educator in the state of Georgia.

 The Woodruff Art’s Center’s mission is to inspire, create, support, and celebrate renowned arts and education for diverse audiences through a unique model of partnerships and collaborations, and in an institutionally sustainable manner.